 - (A) Players should show up ready to play: Uniform on.
 Shin guards on.
 Shoes on.
-Bring water. - (B) Be ready for inspection.
+Bring water. - (B) All coaches must wear an official YMCA coach shirt, provided by the YMCA. - (C) Be ready for inspection.
 The ref will ask the team to line up so he can inspect equipment.
-Jerseys with player number must be tucked in, socks must be over shin quards, cleats must be on, laces tied, and all jewelry must be removed. - (C) ALL PLAYERS AND COACHES WILL RECITE THE YMCA PLEDGE. - (D) The away team will receive the first half/quarter kick-off.
-The home team will kick off the second half/quarter. - (E) Spectators must sit on opposite sides of the field as teams (players and coaches) and remain 5 feet away from the sideline so the linesman can have access to the entire sideline and are able to do their job without obstruction. - (F) Players, coaches and spectators cannot enter the field during play for any reason without permission or invitation from the referee.
+Jerseys with player number must be tucked in, socks must be over shin guards, cleats must be on, laces tied, and all jewelry must be removed. - (D) ALL PLAYERS AND COACHES WILL RECITE THE YMCA PLEDGE. - (E) Home team provides the game ball if needed.
+YMCA will provide game ball regularly.

+- (F) Captains of each team meet with the refs in the center circle right before the game for the coin toss which determines who kicks off.
+The team that loses the toss chooses the goal they will defend and will kick off the second half. - (G) Spectators must sit and remain 10 feet away from the sideline so the linesman can have access to the entire sideline and are able to do their job without obstruction. - (H) Players, coaches, and spectators cannot enter the field during play for any reason without permission or invitation from the referee.
 In the case of an injured player, all players must take a knee and coaches remain on the sideline until the referee stops play.
 The referee will call the injured players coach to the field, if necessary.
 This is not a time to coach players.
-Entering without permission is an offence see rules. - (G) Home team is required to change jerseys or wear pinnies in case of color conflict.
-If needed, field directors or YMCA staff will have extra pinnies available on loan. - (H) For safety purposes, no one is permitted to stand behind the goal. - (I) Coaches are allowed to assist players on the field in Pre-K and Kindergarten games. - (J) Substitutions (2nd-8th grade): Before a substitution can be made at any of the authorized points, the player must stand at the halfway line and have the permission of the referee before entering the field.
-This includes changing the goalkeeper. - (K) Each game, quarter or half begins with a kick-off.
-There is also a kick-off after a goal by the team not scoring.
-The team that is not kicking-off must remain outside the center circle.
-The kicker must move the ball (even slightly), and then may not touch the ball again until someone else has touched it.
-A goal cannot be scored directly from a kick-off. - (L) EVERY PLAYER MUST PLAY A MINIMUM OF 50% OF EACH GAME.
+Entering without permission is an offence see rules. - (I) Home team is required to change jerseys or wear pinnies in case of color conflict.
+If needed, field directors or YMCA staff will have extra pinnies available on loan. - (J) For safety purposes, no one is permitted to stand behind the goal. - (K) Coaches are allowed to assist players on the field in Pre-K and Kindergarten games. - (L) EVERY PLAYER MUST PLAY A MINIMUM OF 50% OF EACH GAME.
 Equal playing time for all is our goal. - (M) ONLY rostered and registered players are allowed on the playing field.
-If an illegal player is found on the field, the game is forfeited and the coach suspended for 1 game.

-- (N) -DO NOT RUN UP THE SCORE if you find that your team is winning too easily (by more than 5 points), make adjustments to your line-up through substitutions, moving players to different positions, only allowing certain players to shoot, requiring a certain # of consecutive passes before a shot is allowed, allowing opposing team to add an extra player, etc. No one benefits from or enjoys a game where scoring is out of control. - (O) Excessive fouling and/or aggression will lead to "benching" or possible ejection of a player (at the referee's discretion). - (P) The referee will be in charge of the game and will have the authority to remove, at their discretion, participants or spectators who exhibit poor sportsmanship.
+If an illegal player is found on the field, the game is forfeited, and the coach is suspended for 1 game. - (N) -DO NOT RUN UP THE SCORE if you find that your team is winning too easily (by more than 5 points), make adjustments to your line-up through substitutions, moving players to different positions, only allowing certain players to shoot, requiring a certain # of consecutive passes before a shot is allowed, allowing opposing team to add an extra player, etc. No one benefits from or enjoys a game where scoring is out of control. - (O) The referee is in charge of the game and will have the authority to remove, at their discretion, participants or spectators who exhibit poor sportsmanship.
 Abuse, verbal or physical, of an official will not be tolerated and may lead to ejection from a game and/or permanent ejection for the season.
-Coaches are responsible for the behavior of parents/fans of their team. - (Q) Players and coaches line up after the end of the game and shake hands with the opposing team and the officials. - (R) SNACK TIME! - (S) Coaches are not allowed to conference/discuss game calls with the referees after the game.
-Rule interpretations and game feedback should be brought to the field director or YMCA staff.
+Coaches are responsible for the behavior of parents/fans of their team. - (P) Unless it is an urgent matter of player safety, everyone must abide by the Conflict Resolution policy as defined below. - (Q) Players and coaches line up after the end of the game and shake hands with the opposing team and the officials. - (R) SNACK TIME!